 Procedures for participation in commencement ceremonies will be announced the semester prior to the ceremony.
 Spring commencement will include students who have been awarded degrees the prior summer and fall semesters and candidates for spring degrees.
 Students requiring 6 or fewer credits to be eligible for graduation and will complete those credits during the summer session following the annual commencement ceremony may apply for graduation and participate in the commencement ceremony.
-Upon final degree clearance, an official College diploma or certificate will be issued.
+Upon final degree clearance, an official College diploma or certificate will be issued either by mail or the student may pick up their degree or certificate at te registration office.
+Refer to the Application for Graduation.